opendocsg/slw-judgments-backfill/2015_SGHC_235/report.md

  (7) Without prejudice to its powers under Order 62, Rule 5, the Court may dispense with service of a copy of an order under this Rule if it thinks it just to do so.

-13     As noted by the court in _OCM Opportunities Fund II, LP and others v Burhan Uray (alias Wong Ming Kiong) and others_ [2005] 3 SLR(R) 60 (“ _OCM Opportunities_ ”) at [23], O 45 r 7(7) gives the court “unfettered discretion to dispense with personal service and the discretion can be exercised whenever the court thinks it is just to do so”.
+13     As noted by the court in _OCM Opportunities Fund II, LP and others v Burhan Uray (alias Wong Ming Kiong) and others_ <span class="citation">[2005] 3 SLR(R) 60</span> (“ _OCM Opportunities_ ”) at [23], O 45 r 7(7) gives the court “unfettered discretion to dispense with personal service and the discretion can be exercised whenever the court thinks it is just to do so”.
 Therefore, the criteria in O 45 r 7(6) are useful but not exhaustive circumstances under which the court may exercise its discretion to dispense with service.
 In deciding whether to dispense with personal service, the court ultimately has to assess all the circumstances of the case and in particular, the state of the defendant’s knowledge of the terms of the order at the material time.
 In essence, the court is concerned with whether the defendant was already aware of or ought to be aware of the terms of the court’s order at the time he failed to comply with it so as to determine whether he had deliberately disobeyed or defied the court’s order and whether enforcement by way of committal should be allowed to follow.

 14     In _OCM Opportunities_ , the court had to decide whether it should exercise its discretion to dispense with personal service of an order for cross-examination, a peremptory order, a permanent injunction and a penal notice in a mareva injunction.
 The court observed at [25] that the defendants in that case “would be hard-pressed to deny that they were unaware of what was required of them under the Mareva injunction and the consequences of non-compliance” given the applications taken